cugos/cugos.github.com/meetings/_posts/2018-04-18-cugos_monthly.md

 Hit http://69.91.158.123:8000/ to see this in action.

 This isn't how you'd do it to scale.
 You'd want to use tilers (geojson-vt, postgis), caches (s3, databases) and lots of vector tile servers.
 For example, big data sources will crush this local server.
 How do we invalidate the cache?
 For example, you could include a version in your tile path.

+## Christy Heaton --

+Giving a tutorial at PyCon 2018, woot woot!
+Intro to Spatial Analysis and Maps with Python.
+Python is a general purpose programming language.
+It's free and open source and it can do a lot of different things.
+Including GIS.

+Geopandas is an open source project to make using geo data in Python as easy as possible.
+It pulls in a lot of powerful tools.

+Conda is a package management system for Python.
+This will save you a lot of time and energy.
+Comes with a lot of packages.
+Miniconda doesn't have any data science packages installed with it, so that's quick if you don't want a lot of bells and whistles.

+Jypyter Notebooks -- an open source web application that lets you create and share documents that contain live code, equations, visualizations and narrative text.
+They are everywhere.

+Why would we want to do GIS in a Jupyter Notebook?
+It's compact and reproducible.
+Easy to demo.
+Easy to customize and change.
+Easy to share with anyone, you don't need to be technical.

+Check out Christy's presentation for Maptime -- [Maptime_20180411](https://github.com/christyheaton/Maptime_20180411).
+This project shows you everything you need to know to get Jupyter up and running locally.

+Notebooks are composed of cells.
+They can be markdown or they can be code.
+It's super easy to execute a cell.
+You can also move them around.
+It doesn't matter what over the cells are arranged, the only thing that matters is the order in which they run.
+Watch out for that.

+You can download notebooks into html files, or into slide shows.
+Did she mention the slideshow export is really awesome?

+But, what can you do with maps?
+Turns out pretty thing you can do with Python, you can do with Jupyter.
+It really doesn't take a lot of code to plot with Geopandas in Jupyter.
+Really, everything you can do with Geopandas (coordinate reference systems anyone?) you can do in a browser with Jupyter, checkout the [DEMO](https://github.com/christyheaton/Maptime_20180411/blob/master/Notebook/01_Geopandas_Intro_Maptime_20180411.ipynb).

+If you like eclipses, checkout this [notebook](https://github.com/christyheaton/Maptime_20180411/blob/master/Notebook/02_Geopandas_Advanced_Maptime_20180411.ipynb)!
+This notebook let's make a basemap with all of the eclipse paths.
+Pretty slick.
+You can also plot cities to figure out which cities are in the path of the eclipse.
+You can change the extent of your map and the styling to get a better view of the eclipse you're interested in.
+This is really cool.

+The grand finale, you can turn your awesome eclipse map into a slippy map, all in the notebook!